Generated mountain valley river scene representing the Middle Fork Snoqualmie River, not an exact location photo

 Drop to Cedar River at Renton when mountain water is pushy, or compare Cedar Falls only when its public-edge access is clearly legal.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check Washington sport fishing rules first, then confirm any closure or access notices on the Forest Service side before you drive up valley.

-Middle Fork Snoqualmie River corridor
+Middle Fork Snoqualmie River area

 The core Forest Service access spine along Road 56.